ssamot/RL_notebook/RL.md

 ## n-step returns

-\includegraphics[scale=0.60]{figures/returns.png}

-From Temporal Different to Monte Carlo (From Sutton \& Burto)
+\center
+\includegraphics[scale=0.90]{new_figures/returns.jpg}

 ## Let's go over the toon example, without a model

 * $\epsilon-greedy$, with $\epsilon = 0.1$

+## Model free toon

+\center
+\begin{overpic}[scale=1.3]{new_figures/stick.jpg}

+\end{overpic}

-## Function approximation
+## Function approximation (1)
 * There is usually some link between states
 * We can train function approximators incrementally to model $Q(s,a)$
 * We now have $Q(s,a;\theta)$, where $\theta$ are the parameters

+\center
+\includegraphics[scale=0.60]{new_figures/imagination.jpg}

+## Function approximation (2)

+* What are the links in states in Toon?
+* Can we write down the Q-values in a more compact way?
+  * Let's devise a tree to do this
-* Examples include Linear function approximators, Neural Networks, n-tuple networks
+* Examples include linear function approximators, neural networks, n-tuple networks
-* Not easy to do, few convergance guarrantees
+* Not easy to do, few convergence guarantees
     * But with some effort, this works pretty well

-## Famous function approximation examples
-* Computer GO
-* Car Driving
+## Neural Networks and Function Approximation
+* Most common modern function approximation scheme is neural networks
-* Can you name another problem?
+* Can approximate almost any function
+* We had a series of recent advances
+  * Go
+  * Atari

 ## Platforms
 * Let's look at open AI gym
-* A lot of modern work is a combination of RL with Neural Networks
+* A lot of modern work is a combination of RL with neural networks
+* We have good libraries now

+## More on neural networks
+* A function approximator loosely based on the brain
+* Main idea - a graph of neurons
+  * Multiple layers
+  * Of a certain type of neurons
+  * Multiple types of training methods

 ## Relationship to the rest of Machine Learning